Valeant hires attorney, crisis management firm as U.S. scrutiny mounts

+(In December 13 item, corrects first paragraph to delete reference to Valeant as a U.S. company)

-WASHINGTON/NEW YORK Dec 13 U.S. pharmaceuticals firm Valeant, under mounting pressure from Congress and prosecutors over its drug pricing, has hired an attorney in Washington, DC and crisis public relations experts with political connections, according to sources familiar with the matter.
+WASHINGTON/NEW YORK Pharmaceuticals firm Valeant, under mounting pressure from Congress and prosecutors over its drug pricing, has hired an attorney in Washington, DC and crisis public relations experts with political connections, according to sources familiar with the matter.

 The move, confirmed by sources and through documents viewed by Reuters, signals a shift for Valeant Pharmaceuticals, which does not maintain a large presence on Capitol Hill.